-Trump Picks Fight With The Eagles; Philadelphia Takes It From There
+Trump Picks Fight With The Eagles, Philadelphia Takes It From There

 The Eagles players who were to be in Washington, D.C., had planned to take part in several events with young fans.
 The NFL Players Association says those events were canceled when the White House rescinded its invitation.

-After today's event was canceled, the Eagles issued a statement on Monday night that did not mention Trump by name, instead noting its achievement and looking forward to the upcoming season:
+The Eagles issued a statement on Monday night that did not mention Trump by name, instead noting its achievement and looking forward to the upcoming season:

 "It has been incredibly thrilling to celebrate our first Super Bowl Championship.
 Watching the entire Eagles community come together has been an inspiration.
 We are truly grateful for all of the support we have received and we are looking forward to continuing our preparations for the 2018 season."